-Our friends are among life’s greatest treasures.
-They help us negotiate the difficult hurdles of life — the travails of puberty, our “unreasonable” parents, our 20-something romances.
-Later they coach us through first-time motherhood.
-They are there when kids go off to college and will walk us through menopause.
-In their presence we laugh about what drove us crazy hours before, with them we cry without shame, knowing we will be understood.
+Our friends are among life's greatest treasures.
+They help us negotiate the difficult hurdles of life, such as the travails of puberty, our "unreasonable" parents, our 20-something romances, etc. Later on, in adulthood, they will coach us through first-time motherhood, are there when the kids go off to college, and will even walk us through menopause.
+And in their presence, we'll laugh about what drove us crazy or even cry without shame, knowing they are there for us.

 Such intimacy requires an investment of time, energy, and emotions.
-There’s always the risk — will I get hurt?
-But the dividends of intimate friendship are so many, that we simply can’t afford not to make the investment.
+There's always the risk — will I get hurt?
+But the dividends of intimate friendship are so many that we can't afford not to make the investment.

 Women fulfill relational needs

 In their attempt to help us deal with problems, men tend to focus on solutions, not feelings.
 Psychologist Dr. Josselson describes male development as hierarchical, using the image of the pyramid, and female development as interconnected, like a web.* Throughout their lives, men are concerned with ascendancy and self-protection in conversation and life, but women make themselves vulnerable in order to anchor their lives in relationships with men, children, and other women.
 Part of the way we make ourselves vulnerable in our relationships is through conversations.

 A woman wants words that recognize her feelings, for these words show that her husband cares.
 She wants her husband to display his vulnerabilities, to show her his heart — to “unzip his chest.”